310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/grasping_for_something.md

 Yeah, and we shouldn’t cheat the system.
 You might get harsher treatment for it, like stricter inspections.
 {% endbubble %}

-{% bubble Shinobu thinking %}
+{% bubble Shinobu northinking %}
-Mmm, I wouldn’t want that happening.
+Mmm, I would not want that happening.
 I would only throw even more trouble on Isara-dono…
 {% endbubble %}

 {% bubble Tetora serious %}